pretix/pretix-docs/docs/guides/products/discounts.md

 Add the tickets for day 1, 2 and 3 to the "Day tickets" category.
 Do **not** add any other tickets to that category.
-Then, create one quota for each of the tickets.
+Then, create one quota for each of the admission tickets.
-When creating the quotas for each single day ticket, set the "Total capacity" to a number equal to the capacity of your venue for each one.
+When creating the quotas for each single day ticket, set the "Total capacity" to a number equal to the capacity of your venue for each day.
 The quotas for the two-day and three-day ticket can be unlimited.

 Edit the "Ticket for two days", switch to the :btn:Add-on: tab and click the :btn-icon:fa3-plus: Add a new add-on: button.
 Select the category "Day tickets", set the minimum and maximum number to 2 and check the box next to "Add-ons are included in the price".
 Click the :btn:Save: button.
-With this configuration, a customer purchasing the "Ticket for two days" will be prompted to add two tickets from the "Day tickets" category to their purchase as addons.
+With this configuration, a customer purchasing the "Ticket for two days" will be prompted to add two tickets from the "Day tickets" category to their purchase as add-ons.
 The customer will receive two tickets: one for each day of the event that they selected.

 It does not make sense to set up the "Ticket for all three days" the same way because then the customer would have to select all three day tickets manually.